Emergencies - CPR

 D - Defibrillator

-Attach automated external defibrillator (AED) as soon as available, turn on and follow prompts (the defibrillator will talk to you).
-Place the pads according to the diagram on the AED.
-If paediatric pads are not available, use standard pads.
-The pads should not touch each other – if they are too large, place one on the front in the centre of the chest and one on the back between the shoulder blades.
+If there are no child pads, use adult pads.
+The pads should not touch each other.
+If the pads are too large, put one on the front in the centre of the chest and the other on the back between the shoulder blades.

 Return to chest compressions and keep going until the child responds or starts breathing normally, or professional help arrives and takes over.

-Dr. Tony Smith, St John medical director demonstrates how to perform CPR and use an AED on children.
+Dr. Tony Smith, St John medical director demonstrates how to perform CPR and use an AED on tamariki.